geekitude/dokuwiki-template-colormag/README.md

 #### Want more widgets ?

 You can add your own widgets based on html files or on pages from `wiki:` namespace (kind of site wide extra sidebars).
-Simply copy `dokuwiki/lib/tpl/colormag/debug/footer.widgets.local.conf` file to `dokuwiki/conf` folder and adapt it to your needs to include any page from `wiki:` namespace or any HTML file you created in `dokuwiki/lib/tpl/colormag` folder (this works just like [HTML hooks](https://github.com/geekitude/dokuwiki-template-colormag#include-hooks) below with the file `dokuwiki/lib/tpl/colormag/debug/samplewidget.html` as an example).
+Simply copy `dokuwiki/lib/tpl/colormag/debug/footer.widgets.local.conf` and/or  `dokuwiki/lib/tpl/colormag/debug/side.widgets.local.conf` file(s) to `dokuwiki/conf` folder and adapt it/them to your needs to include any page from `wiki:` namespace or any HTML file you created in `dokuwiki/lib/tpl/colormag` folder to add them as widgets to the side of main content or in site footer.

+Widgets based on HTML files work just like [HTML hooks](https://github.com/geekitude/dokuwiki-template-colormag#include-hooks and you can get started with `dokuwiki/lib/tpl/colormag/debug/samplewidget.html` file as an example).

+The main advantage of widgets over classic sidebar is that Dokuwiki's cache is not involved (you don't need to remember to add `~~NOCACHE~~`.
+The second advantage is that splitting content between sidebar and widgets can make things aesthically less bulky.

+The drawback of widgets against sidebar is that they do not depend on current namespace (except if based on Dokuwiki syntax that .

 ### HTML hooks